aws/eks-anywhere/designs/component-upgrades.md

 ### Goals and objectives

-As an eks-a customer:
+As an EKS Anywhere customer:

-* I want to able to enjoy the latest eks-a features and bug fixes
+* I want to able to enjoy the latest EKS Anywhere features and bug fixes
 * I want to keep my cluster up to date with security patches
 * I don’t want to need to stay informed about latest versions, security patches or compatibility between components